First and second order semi-strong interaction in reaction-diffusion systems: Laws of motion for second order semi-strong interaction

-The interface coupling and velocities essentially depend on $b_j$ (averages of slopes of $U_0$ at $r_j$) and $a_j$ (values of $U_0$ at $r_j$).
-However, the additional $\beta_j$-dependence in \eqref{e:slowmot4} and that $\partial_uG^\rms\equiv 0$ means the right hand side of \eqref{e:slowmot1} depends only on $a_j$.
-Through the matching conditions, these parameters depend on the neighboring interface positions or the boundary.
-For the three-component model the arising globally coupled system of algebraic equations have been derived in \cite{HDKP}.
-For the Schnakenberg and Gierer-Meinhardt models these are contained in \cite{EhRaWo} and \cite{EhWo}, respectively, and can have singularities at which the manifold of pulse patterns folds.
+Through the matching conditions, the parameters $a_j, b_j, \beta_j$ for each $j$ generally depend on all other $j$.
+For the three-component model§ from \cite{HeDoeKap1}, the arising globally coupled system of algebraic equations have been derived in \cite{HDKP}.
+For Gierer-Meinhardt models these are contained in \cite{EhWo} and can have singularities at which the manifold of pulse patterns undergoes a bifurcation.
 The vector field for interface motion in general intricately depends on the details of the model and boundary conditions.
 Numerical observations suggest gradient-like dynamics, which appears to hold true\footnote{P. van Heijster.
 Personal communication.} for the three-component model of \cite{HeDoeKap1}.
 However, it seems difficult to prove this in broader generality -- for first order interaction we prove results in this direction below in \S\ref{s:fast}.

 The degenerate case $F^\rms\equiv 0$ for pulses, which was discussed after \eqref{e:smallscale-fst}, implies that $U_0$ is constant in time and $a_j = U_0(r_j)$, $b_j = \partial_x U_0(r_j)$.
-Hence, the systems \eqref{e:slowmot3} decouple, respectively, and each pulse moves according to the same scalar ODE to leading order.
+Hence, the equations \eqref{e:slowmot3} for each $j$ decouple, and each pulse moves according to the same scalar ODE to leading order.
 In particular, the reduced pulse motion is monotone, and, if global, each pulse converges to either an equilibrium or infinity.